-Step 1 From Disaster Recovery System, select Restore > Restore Wizard .
-Step 2 In the Select Backup Device area, select the appropriate backup device to restore.
-Step 3 Click Next.
-Step 4 In the Re s store Wizard Step 2 window, select the backup file you want to restore.
+- Step 1 From Disaster Recovery System, select Restore > Restore Wizard. - Step 2 In the Select Backup Device area, select the appropriate backup device to restore. - Step 3 Click Next. - Step 4 In the Restore Wizard Step 2 window, select the backup file you want to restore.

 Note The backup filename indicates the date and time that the system created the backup file.

-Step 5 Click Nex xt.
-Step 6 In the Re s store Wizard Step 3 window, click Next.
-Step 7 Step 8 In the Restore Wizard Step 4 window, select all the nodes when prompted to choose restore nodes.
-Click Restore to restore the data. subseque ter Recovery System restores the Cisco Unified Communications Manager database (CCMDB) on at nodes automatically when you restore a first node.
-This may take up to several hours based on f nodes and size of that database.
-Data is re stored on the all the nodes.
+- Step 5 Click Next. - Step 6 In the Restore Wizard Step 3 window, click Next. - Step 7 In the Restore Wizard Step 4 window, select all the nodes when prompted to choose restore nodes. - Step 8 Click Restore to restore the data.

+The Disaster Recovery System restores the Cisco Unified Communications Manager database (CCMDB) on subsequent nodes automatically when you restore a first node.
+This may take up to several hours based on number of nodes and size of that database.

+Data is restored on the all the nodes.

 Note During the restore process, do not perform any tasks with Cisco Unified Communications Manager Administration or User Options.

 Depending on the size of your database and the components that you choose to restore, the system can require a few hours to restore.

-Step 9 e server once the restoration process is completed.
-See the What to Do Next section for more on about how to restart the server.
+Step 9 Restart the server once the restoration process is completed.
+See the What to Do Next section for more information about how to restart the server.

 Note Make sure that you restart the first node before you restart the subsequent nodes.

 After the first node has restarted and is running the restored version of Cisco Unified Communications Manager, restart the subsequent nodes.

-Step 10 by using t on will be setup automatically after cluster reboot.
-Check the Replication Status value on all nodes the "utils dbreplication runtimestate" CLI command as described in the Command Line Interface of Guide for Cisco Unified Communications Solutions .
+Step 10 Replication will be setup automatically after cluster reboot.
+Check the Replication Status value on all nodes by using the "utils dbreplication runtimestate" CLI command as described in the Command Line Interface Reference Guide for Cisco Unified Communications Solutions.
 The value on each node should equal 2.

 Note Database replication on the subsequent nodes may take enough time to complete after the subsequent node restarts, depending on the size of the cluster.

-TipIf replication does not set up properly, use the "utils dbreplication rebuild" CLI command as described in the Command Line Interface Reference Guide for Cisco Unified Communications Solutions.
+If replication does not set up properly, use the "utils dbreplication rebuild" CLI command as described in the Command Line Interface Reference Guide for Cisco Unified Communications

+Solutions.

-- (Optional) To view the status of the restore, see Check Restore Job Status, on page 422 - To restart a node, see Restart a Node, on page 421
+- (Optional) To view the status of the restore, see Check Restore Job Status, on page 426 - To restart a node, see Restart a Node, on page 425